 I begin to sleep against the wall when Josefina shakes me awake.

 Pinched-nose and peeved-face Dagmar finds us, sniffing at the caraway scent on our collective breath.
 His shift is through and he’s a bone to pick with us.
 He’s been listening to our bullshit and wonders whether we’ve given any consideration to the illhveli menace.
 Siggi mutters and leaves for the lavatory.
 Dagmar tells us the story of Rauðkembingur, the red-crested evil whale…

 The illhveli whale curse has destroyed many Icelandic families.
 When any man attempts to harpoon the mythological red-crested whale, whether successful or not, the entire family is doomed.
 The Rauðkembingur will destroy the harpooner’s ship and then will draw each member of the harpooner’s family into the sea until each has drowned.
 So many families have been eliminated by the Rauðkembingur that the evil whales, these illhveli, have had to set their eyes on foreigners to further their vendetta against man.
 The illhveli use the northern lights to mesmerize tourists.
 A visitor from Taipei, for example, could be mesmerized by a Rauðkembingur through the aurora borealis and return home to Taiwan to drown in the East China Sea and pass the curse of the illhveli to the next of kin.

 A Break in the Clouds

 The bottle is empty.
 Dagmar has left for the night.
 A woman runs into the hotel screaming bloody murder, or so it seems as we do not speak Japanese, but a kind soul translates, “there is a break in the clouds!”
 The northern lights have shown themselves!
-I look at Jo and Jo at me and me at the red-crested whale haunting my imagination and we agree we’re all ready for bed.
-Heaven can wait.
+I look at Jo and Jo at me and me at the red-crested whale haunting my imagination and we agree with a look, Heaven can wait.
+We’re ready for bed.